SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-03-covid-immunity-prevalence.md

-[Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe), indirectly via a friend, about a recent _medR&chi;iv_ preprint on anti-nucleocapsid antiobodies in vaccinated versus unvaccinated people. <sup id="fn1a">[[1]](#fn1)</sup>  A little r&eacute;cherch&eacute;, I thought, but it turned out the friend-of-a-friend's _real_ question was far, far more bizarre than even my pessimistic imagination suggested:
+[Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe), indirectly via a friend, about a recent _medR&chi;iv_ preprint on anti-nucleocapsid antiobodies in vaccinated versus unvaccinated people. <sup id="fn1a">[[1]](#fn1)</sup>  A little _r&eacute;cherch&eacute;,_ I thought, but it turned out the friend-of-a-friend's _real_ question was far, far more bizarre than even my pessimistic imagination had suggested:

 > &hellip; It's not peer-reviewed yet, but there was a bombshell working paper released
 > this month by the National Institute of Health, using Moderna's own clinical trial data,